blue-oil/blueoil/docs/install/install.md

 ```
 $ sudo chmod 666 /dev/[your_fpga_board]
 ```
-If you don't want to change it every time, you can also do the following.
+On Linux, if you don't want to change it every time, you can also do the following.
 You can use the `lsusb` command to check the vendor id and product id of your board(like `XXXX:YYYY`).
 Then edit `/etc/udev/rule.d/50=usb=serial.rules` like below.
 ```